joshuagryphon/plastid/docs/source/examples/count_vector.rst

 In this tutorial, we show:

-  - :ref:`how to retrieve a vector <examples-count-vector-interactive>` of the number of :term:`counts` from a :term:`high-throughput sequencing` experiment that align to each position in a transcript, in an interactive Python session
+  - :ref:`how to retrieve a vector <examples-count-vector-interactive>` of the number of 5' ends of :term:`read alignments` that align to each position in a transcript

   - :ref:`how to automate this process <examples-count-vector-script>` using the :mod:`~yeti.bin.get_count_vectors` script